Maddog0057/Zettabyte/README.md

 3. Open config.json in your favorite text editor (no emacs isn't acceptable) and start filling it in section by section
 4. Under discord, name should be the name you gave your discord webhook, and url is the link is the one you saved earlier (You haven't lost it already have you)
 5. Under ns, useragent can be literally anything, nation states gives more info about this [here](https://www.nationstates.net/pages/api.html#terms), nation is your nation name
-6. ns Passowrd is probably the trickiest to get, it needs to be a token given to you by nation states in an effort to obfuscate your password (I could have just used your passoword in plan text, but I feed on the extranious effort of others), you can get the token using the following command:
+6. ns password is probably the trickiest to get, it needs to be a token given to you by nation states in an effort to obfuscate your password (I could have just used your password in plan text, but I feed on the extranious effort of others), you can get the token using the following command:
 	```curl -H "X-Password: <Your actual password>" -A "<useragent>" "https://www.nationstates.net/cgi-bin/api.cgi?nation=<nationname>&q=unread" -i |grep x-autologin |cut -d":" -f2```
 7. In the system section you only need the location of whatever directory you want to store your logs (I don't care where it is as long as the user that you run the bot as has access to it) e.x.:
 	```/opt/Zettabyte/logs/```